Macroeconomic Imbalance Procedure

-The Macroeconomic Imbalance Procedure (MIP) was introduced by the European Union in autumn 2011 amidst the economic and financial crisis, and entered into force on 13 December 2011.
-It is designed to prevent and correct risky macroeconomic developments, such as high current account deficits, unsustainable external indebtedness and housing bubbles.
-The MIP is part of the EU's so-called "six-pack" legislation, which aims to reinforce the monitoring and surveillance of macroeconomic policies in the EU and the euro area.
+The Macroeconomic Imbalance Procedure (MIP) is a set of European Union regulations designed to prevent and correct risky macroeconomic developments within EU member states, such as high current account deficits, unsustainable external indebtedness and housing bubbles.
+It was introduced by the EU in autumn 2011 amidst the economic and financial crisis, and entered into force on 13 December 2011.
+The MIP is part of the EU's "Sixpack" legislation, which aims to reinforce the monitoring and surveillance of macroeconomic policies in the EU and the euro area.

 Procedure

 The first step of each yearly round of the MIP is the Alert Mechanism Report prepared by the European Commission.
 Based on a scoreboard of indicators, which are not interpreted mechanically, the Commission identifies the countries and issues which require In-Depth Reviews for further economic analysis.
 The Commission also takes into account relevant data beyond the scope of the scoreboard, when selecting countries for in-depth reviews.
 Based on these in-depth reviews, the Commission determines if imbalances exist; what the nature of the imbalances is; and judges whether they are persistent, aggravating or unwinding.
 Depending on the severity of the imbalances the Commission proposes a policy recommendation under either the 'preventive arm' or the 'corrective arm' of the MIP.

 In the case of countries where an imbalance exists, but is not of an excessive nature, the follow-up to the in-depth review will take place under the preventive arm of the MIP.
 It is embedded in the European Semester (the EU's yearly cycle of economic policy coordination).
 This means that the MIP-relevant recommendation will be integrated in the package of proposals for Country-Specific Recommendations, which aim to provide guidance for national policy making.